DevonGifford/Portfolio_v2/README.md

 </code></pre>
 <li> Adding a button with a link to a pdf of my CV
 <pre><code>
-Simple enough to incorporate as just had to include my pdf in the assets folder and then wrap it with an anchor tag to link open it in a new tab.
+Simple enough to incorporate as just had to include my pdf in the assets folder, then wrap it with an anchor tag to link open it to open in a new tab.
 </code></pre>
 </details>
 <!-- HOME/BANNER SECTION -->